Microsoft Teams

 Is it mandatory to execute the PowerShell commands?

-Although some settings can also be made via the Teams Admin Center, it is still necessary to execute the PowerShell commands.
+Although some settings can also be configured via the Teams Admin Center, it is currently still necessary to execute the PowerShell commands.
 There are many tools available online that can assist with PowerShell configuration (e.g., My Teams Lab).

 Does sipcall provide support for Microsoft Teams?